 If you are not able to complete CDD on your client, you must neither carry out an occasional transaction or activity for them nor establish a business relationship with them.
-If you already have a business relationship relates solely to covered activities, this must be terminated (you are free to continue providing non-covered services to the client).
+If you already have a business relationship with the client, and that business relationship relates solely to covered activities, this must be terminated (you are free to continue providing non-covered services to the client).
 This applies to all circumstances where a client fails or refuses to provide information, data or documents that you have requested, including in relation to enhanced CDD.
 This also applies if the information, data or documents that the client provides are inadequate.